Battle of Columbus (1865): The day after

 On the morning of April 17, 1865, General Wilson ordered the destruction of all resources in Columbus that could aid the Confederate war effort.
 The ironclad CSS Muscogee (also known as the CSS Jackson) was burned and sunk, and the Confederate naval facility, Port Columbus, was entirely destroyed.
 Confederates scuttled the CSS Chattahoochee to prevent it from falling into Union hands.

 A review of the hospital records of the Battle of Columbus reveal the actual number of casualties incurred were considerably higher than previously reported.
 While the initial Union casualty list reported by General Wilson indicated a loss of 25 men during the assault, the actual number was 60.
 10 of these men were killed in battle and 8 others later died of their wounds.
 Most of these men are buried in Andersonville National Cemetery.
 The Confederate casualties numbered 151, of whom many are buried in Columbus at Linwood Cemetery.
 Another 1,600 Confederate prisoners were rounded up and incarcerated in a makeshift Union prison camp.
 The Union army entirely destroyed the Confederate manufacturing facilities in both Columbus, Georgia and Girard (now Phenix City), Alabama.
 Collateral damage on either side of the Chattahoochee River was rather extensive as well.
 For days after the battle, "the flames that consumed the warehouses and factories in the Chattahoochee Valley marked the end of the war."
-The Union cavalry vanguard departed Columbus on the 18th of April.
+The Union cavalry vanguard departed Columbus on April 18.